Sulliden Mining Capital Announces AGM Results

-TORONTO, Feb.
-05, 2019 (GLOBE NEWSWIRE) — Sulliden Mining Capital Inc. (“Sulliden” or the “Company”) (TSX: SMC) reports, in accordance with the policies of the Toronto Stock Exchange, that the nominees listed in the Management Information Circular dated December 24, 2018 for the 2019 Annual and General Meeting of Shareholders of the Company (the “Meeting”) were elected as directors of the Company.
-36% of all of the issued and outstanding shares of the Company were represented at the Meeting.
+TORONTO, June 30, 2025 (GLOBE NEWSWIRE) — Sulliden Mining Capital Inc. (“Sulliden” or the “Company”) (TSX: SMC) reports, in accordance with the policies of the Toronto Stock Exchange, that the nominees listed in the management information circular dated May 20, 2025 (the “Circular”) for the 2024 Annual and Special Meeting of Shareholders of the Company (the “Meeting”) were elected as directors of the Company.
+16.52% of all of the issued and outstanding shares of the Company were represented at the Meeting.

 Election of Directors